CaptainFurax/p5js-Spinning-Snake/README.md

   + Each time you'll eat a food brick, the snake will grow
   + Don't touch the borders or your body -> Game Over
   + When a brick is eaten : the playground/field will turn 90° :
-    + on the left when eating a brick arriving by upside of left side
+    + on the left when eating a brick arriving by upside or left side
     + on the right when eating a brick arriving by downside or right side
     + control with arrow keys
     + when rotating, arrows direction are kept on the good way [ Player's screen directions ]